Scalar Multiplication: Product of a Scalar and a Matrix

 Here’s the simple procedure as shown by the formula above.

-Take the number outside the matrix (known as the scalar) and multiply it to each and every entry or element of the matrix.
+Take the number outside the matrix (known as the scalar) and multiply it by each and every entry or element of the matrix.

 Examples of Scalar Multiplication

 Directions: Given the following matrices, perform the indicated operation.
 Apply scalar multiplication as part of the overall simplification process.

 Example 1: Perform the indicated operation for 2A.

 I will take the scalar 2 (similar to the coefficient of a term) and distribute it by multiplying it to each entry of matrix A. In case you forgot, you may review the general formula above.